Automatic bug fixing: Data-driven

 Machine learning techniques can improve the effectiveness of automatic bug-fixing systems.
 One example of such techniques learns from past successful patches from human developers collected from open source repositories in GitHub and SourceForge.
 It then use the learned information to recognize and prioritize potentially correct patches among all generated candidate patches.
+Recent neural machine translation approaches, such as CURE, pre-train programming language models on large codebases and use code-aware search strategies to improve patch generation quality.
 Alternatively, patches can be directly mined from existing sources.
 Example approaches include mining patches from donor applications or from QA web sites.

 Getafix is a language-agnostic approach developed and used in production at Facebook.
 Given a sample of code commits where engineers fixed a certain kind of bug, it learns human-like fix patterns that apply to future bugs of the same kind.
 Besides using Facebook's own code repositories as training data, Getafix learnt some fixes from open source Java repositories.
 When new bugs get detected, Getafix applies its previously learnt patterns to produce candidate fixes and ranks them within seconds.
-It presents only the top-ranked fix for final validation by tools or an engineer, in order to save resources and ideally be so fast that no human time was spent on fixing the same bug, yet.
+It presents only the top-ranked fix for final validation by tools or an engineer, in order to save resources and ideally be so fast that no human time was spent on fixing the same bug, yet.\n\nSequenceR applies sequence-to-sequence learning directly to program repair.
+Trained on source-code patches mined from open-source repositories, it uses a copy mechanism to handle the large vocabulary of source-code identifiers and generates single-line fixes end-to-end.

-Recent data-driven approaches apply large language models (LLMs) to propose candidate patches for software defects.
-Studies report that LLMs can produce compilable code changes and, in some cases, fixes for defects—including security-relevant weaknesses categorized by the Common Weakness Enumeration (CWE)—sometimes without task-specific fine-tuning.
-Because it is impossible to guarantee an output based on a given prompt, proposed fixes require validation with unit and integration tests, static or dynamic analysis, and human code review.
+RepairAgent is an autonomous large language model-based agent for program repair, the LLM can freely interleaves gathering bug information, collecting repair ingredients, and validating fixes by invoking a set of tools.